Creighton vs. Nebraska: Odds, spread, over/under - December 3

 Creighton vs. Nebraska Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted at different sportsbooks.
+Check out the odds, spread and over/under for this matchup posted on multiple sportsbooks.

 |Favorite